Determined: Having a settled purpose. Focusing on a decision. Being resolute. Having a firm purpose.

 Determination can be good or bad depending on your focus.
-It also lasts or fades depending on the approach we take to maintaining it.
+It also lasts or fades depending on the approach we take in maintaining it.
 As Christians, our goal is to maintain a God-focused determination.
 Three individuals in the Bible teach us a lot about this.

 - Daniel’s determination shows us that resisting the surrounding culture is not only possible but necessary.
 (Daniel 1:8)

 - Paul’s determination illustrates the need for complete focus on the finish line.
 (1 Corinthians 9:26)

 These men teach us a great deal about staying determined, and they set examples we can and should follow.

 Through Ezra’s, Daniel’s, and Paul’s examples, we see that staying determined is possible even amidst great trial.
 In addition, the Bible clearly indicates where our determination should focus.
 We are to be determined to:

 - Obey God: Simply make up your mind to do it.
 (1 Samuel 7:3)

 - Avoid sin: Know your convictions before you are tested.
 (Job 31:1)